 - The insurance carrier’s physician doesn’t agree with your doctor’s diagnosis and its impact on your ability to work.

 Why You Need a Lawyer to Help You

-One of the Tennessee long term disability lawyers from Abell and Capitan Law can file a claim on your behalf and handle each step of the process for you.
+One of the long term disability lawyers from Abell and Capitan Law can file a claim in Tennessee on your behalf and handle each step of the process for you.
 If you never applied for LTD benefits before, you won’t know what you need to do.
 There are strict deadlines to follow, confusing policy disclosures to review, and evidence to collect.
 It’s a complicated situation to handle alone.

 When you hire us, we will ensure all the documentation we find is sufficient to prove that you have a disability and that you deserve to collect benefits from your employer’s LTD plan.
 We’ll keep track of all the deadlines and help you find the right doctors to treat your injury, so there’s a record of medical care.

 When it comes to filing the claim, we’ll keep in contact with the insurance adjuster for updates and make sure they don’t delay the process unnecessarily.
 If they send you a denial letter, we’ll use our resources to determine if their reasoning makes sense or if we need to file an appeal.

 Our long term disability insurance lawyers never back down from a fight.
 If we need to take your case to court in Tennessee, we have the experience and skills to do so.
 We’ll fight for your rights and prove to the judge that your disability justifies LTD insurance.
 You can depend on us to support you and work hard on your case no matter what.